As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 - Pour the embossing powder all over the stamped image.

-- Tap any excess powder off and pour back into the jar.
+- Tap any excess powder off and pour it back into the jar.

 - Heat the powder with a heat gun until the powder becomes shiny.